SAP-samples/cloud-sdk-team-calendar/README.md

 # How to obtain support
 Ask questions at the CodeJam itself or open a ticket in GitHub or Stackoverflow.

 # License
-Copyright (c) 2019 SAP SE or an SAP affiliate company.
+Copyright © 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.